Lately I’ve become the walking cliche of someone who’s glued to their smartphone.

 For example, how often do you find yourself scrolling through your Twitter feed when your dinner partner has gone to the bathroom?
 Do you always put on your headphones as you’re walking down the street?
 Or do you instantly pull out your phone if you have to wait anywhere, even if it’s just for a few minutes?

 Don’t get me wrong, I love the freedom, inspiration and social connections that the Internet and mobile devices have brought us.
-But I do wonder, is using online entertainment to relax always the best choice?
-I mean, how much does checking Facebook really revitalise you?
+But I do wonder: is using online entertainment to relax always the best choice?
+I mean, how much does checking Facebook really revitalize you?

 What if you would spend those small pockets of spare time during your busy day doing something that truly recharges your body and mind?
 Ok, it won’t feel the same as lying on a tropical beach or having a luxurious spa day, but you can bring a little peace to your frantic day with mindful micro-breaks.

 Have a look at these 7 effective ways to recharge yourself within minutes.

 Mindful Micro-Breaks: How to Quickly Relax and Re-Energise